-The compressor is the heart of the refrigeration circuit.
+At Ambrose Air Inc, we know that the compressor is the heart of the refrigeration circuit.
 It pumps and pressurizes the refrigerant to move it through the A/C system.
 Compressors work hard and run hot, up to several hundred degrees and several hundred pounds per square inch of internal pressure.
 They rely on only a few ounces of lubricant to keep their parts moving.
 If the lubricant is lost because of a leak, or the lubricant breaks down due to contamination, the compressor will not last.
-Sooner or later, the compressor will call it quits, but it also is the most commonly misdiagnosed component in the Orlando AC Repair system.
+Sooner or later, the compressor will call it quits, but it also is the most commonly misdiagnosed component in the AC system.

 Defective AC Compressor